geolffrey/FlightDataAccessor/doc/source/Overview.rst

 A `Parameter` object has the following attributes:

 * `name` – The name of the parameter.
+* `source_name` – The source name of the parameter from the manufacturer's documentation.
 * `frequency` – The frequency/sample rate which the parameter is recorded at.
 * `offset` – The offset of the parameter in seconds within a superframe.
 * `units` – The unit of measurement the parameter is recorded in.
+* `data_type` – The data type of the parameter.
+* `lfl` – Whether the parameter is defined within a logical frame layout or derived by the FlightDataAnalyser.
 * `description` – A description of the parameter.
 * `array` – A `MaskedArray` or `MappedArray` containing the parameter's data.
 * `values_mapping` – Optional.
 If the parameter's array is a `MappedArray`, this attribute will contain `MappedArray`'s values mapping.
+* `submasks` – A dictionary of named parameter masks.
+This allows the separation of masks resulting from different processes.

 .. code-block:: python